aimbrain/aimbrain-android-sdk/README.md

 Manager.getInstance().addPrivacyGuard(privacyGuard);
   ```

-For ignoring all views in application `true` parameter has to be passed into the `PrivacyGuard` constructor.
+For ignoring all views in the application a `true`  value has to be passed as the first parameter in the `PrivacyGuard` constructor.

 ```java
 PrivacyGuard privacyGuard = new PrivacyGuard(true);